jeffreylindsey/AdventOfCode2024/README.md

 part 1, which is only a minor inconvenience.

-For a brief moment, I thought it might be time to introduce a class, but then I realised all I needed was to add a couple more ParseMatch calls.
+For a brief moment, I thought it might be time to introduce a class, but then I realized all I needed was to add a couple more ParseMatch calls.

+### December 6th

+#### Day 4

+Word search seems like a fun challenge that I haven't done before!
+I imagine the general approach will be to load the input into memory, and then search for the given word in each of the 8 directions.

+In this case, I think it'll be nice to create a class to contain the input, so that I can do easier access with built-in bounds checking.

+I also can't help but think how much more difficult this would be if it was necessary to support Unicode in a puzzle like this.
+For now I'm assuming everything is in ASCII.

+Part 1 success!
+Code worked on the first try.